Learn more about TMJ headaches in Sherman Oaks, CA.

 Dr. Siman uses physio-therapeutic equipment, such as TENS, to relax tense jaw muscles.
 The transcutaneous electrical nerve stimulator (TENS) delivers pulses of electricity to your body’s neurotransmitters, so the neurons release endorphins, and your muscles relax.

 Discover how you can prevent TMJ-related headaches today.

 Over 30 years in practice, Dr. Eddie Siman has become an expert in treating TMJ disorder and Sleep Apnea.
-If you believe you are suffering from TMJ and experience headaches, neck, back, or shoulder pain, schedule your consultation with Dr. Siman today.
+If you believe you are suffering from TMJ headaches Sherman Oaks & Beverly Hills TMJ specialist, Dr. Siman, can help not only with your headaches, but your neck, back, or shoulder pain as well.
+Schedule your consultation with Dr. Siman today.
 We welcome patients from Los Angeles and Orange County.